-Mayville State University will accept undergraduate courses from another college or university which is accredited by one of the regional institutional accrediting associations or from a foreign university or college approved by an accrediting association that is a member of the Council for Higher Education Accreditation (CHEA) or U.S. Secretary of Education.
+Mayville State University will accept undergraduate courses from another college or university which is accredited by one of the regional institutional accrediting associations or from a foreign university or college approved by an accrediting association that is a member of the Council for Higher Education Accreditation (CHEA) or U.S. Secretary of Education or is recognized by a specific country's Minister of Education.
 MSU accepts Community College of the Air Force (CCAF) credits in transfer.
 CCAF is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.

 The Director of Academic Records evaluates transfer credits according to Curriculum Committee approval and in consultation with appropriate faculty.
+Course equivalencies and course substitutions are reviewed by the appropriate chairperson.

 Credits earned through an institution which holds no accreditation and is not eligible for Federal Title IV funds will not be accepted in transfer.
-The Director of Academic Records and the Vice President for Academic affairs may research the validity and integrity of those institutions where questions exist.
+The Director of Academic Records and the Vice President for Academic Affairs may research the validity and integrity of those institutions where questions exist.